 Ingredients List

-Here’s a complete list of ingredients you’ll need to prepare a delicious tortilla soup:
+Here’s what you need to make a tasty tortilla soup:

 - 1 tablespoon olive oil